pomann/whist/readme.txt

-Game whis made in js,html,socket.io and p5 testing git qqq
+Game whist made in js,html,socket.io and p5